fibercrypto/skycoin-wiki/Wallet-File-Formats-and-Types.md

 ### BIP44 Wallets

 BIP44 wallets have the type `bip44` and implement the [bip44 HD (hierarchical deterministic) wallet spec](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
-From a single [BIP39 mnemonic seed](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and an optional ["seed passphrase"](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#from-mnemonic-to-seed), two sequences of up to 4294967295 keypairs each can be generated.
+From a valid [BIP39 mnemonic seed](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and an optional ["seed passphrase"](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#from-mnemonic-to-seed), two sequences of up to 4294967295 keypairs each can be generated.
 The first sequence is called "external" and is intended for receiving coins publicly.
 The second sequence is called "change"; it is internal, and is used for change addresses.
 When spending from a `bip44` wallet, a new change address is generated for each transaction to avoid [address reuse](https://en.bitcoin.it/wiki/Address_reuse).

 Skycoin does not implement the "account" feature of BIP44 wallets.
 The "account" node number is always 0.